AdobeDocs/workfront.zh-Hant/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md

 <span class="preview">The field's default is 1, indicating that a user spends their entire FTE on actual, project-related work.</span>

-<span class="preview">The system uses this number to calculate the availability of the user for actual, project-related work.</span>
+<span class="preview">The system uses this number to calculate the availability of the user for actual, project-related work. </span>

 <span class="preview">For more information about creating schedules in Workfront, see Create a schedule.</span>

 <span class="preview">Schedule exceptions and time off might also affect the user capacity.

 Workfront calculates a user's availability depending on the Resource Management preferences in your Setup area.
 For more information, see Configure Resource Management preferences. (*****INSERT LINK****)

+<b>TIP</b>

+<span class="preview">Set the Work Time value to  1 to indicate that the user is available for project-related work their entire full-time equivalent.</span>

 ***UPDATED FTE FIELD***